0zean/0zean/README.md

 I am a Machine Learning Engineer 🖥️

-- :telescope: Working as a MLE in recommender systems & generative AI.
+- :telescope: Working as a MLE in search & recommendation.

 - :seedling: Exploring the intersection of machine learning and DSP.